Canada’s most incredible homes from Vancouver to Quebec

 Saint George Manor, Mississauga, Ontario

-That's right, this mansion comes equipped with its very own nightclub, located in the luxurious basement.
-The room comes complete with professional lighting and venting, which was installed to accommodate a huge indoor cigar room.
+This mansion comes equipped with its very own nightclub, located in the luxurious basement.
+The room has professional lighting and venting, which was installed to accommodate a huge indoor cigar room.
 The nightclub also boasts a bar, a dancefloor and a VIP area that can be cordoned off.

 Saint George Manor, Mississauga, Ontario